marc-jones/phd_thesis/content/03_winter/02_global.md

 \end{figure}

 Similarities to Westar were also observed in the SOM generated using the leaf transcriptomes from Tapidor, with two clusters having many genes mapped to them (Figure \ref{figure:3xx:tapsomleaf}).
-Cluster 25 exhibits in increase during the vernalization treatment (Figure \ref{figure:3xx:tapsomleaf}), similarly to cluster 99 in the Westar leaf SOM (Figure \ref{figure:217:somlw}).
+Cluster 25 exhibits an increase in expression during the vernalization treatment (Figure \ref{figure:3xx:tapsomleaf}), similarly to cluster 99 in the Westar leaf SOM (Figure \ref{figure:217:somlw}).
-Both clusters are enriched for GO terms linked to translation and protein biosynthesis, suggesting that the response to cold in the leaf requires the synthesis of novel cellular component.
+Both clusters are enriched for GO terms linked to translation and protein biosynthesis, suggesting that the response to cold in the leaf requires the synthesis of novel cellular components.
-The other cluster with a large number of genes mapped to it in the Tapidor leaf SOM is cluster 59, that exhibits a slight increase in expression post-cold and a large increase at the final time point (Figure \ref{figure:3xx:tapsomleaf}).
+The other cluster with a large number of genes mapped to it in the Tapidor leaf SOM is cluster 59, which exhibits a slight increase in expression post-cold and a large increase at the final time point (Figure \ref{figure:3xx:tapsomleaf}).
 This is a similar expression trace to that exhibited by cluster 19 in the Westar leaf SOM (Figure \ref{figure:217:somlw}).
 The GO terms enriched in these two clusters relate to responding to cell stress, ageing and cell death.
-As with the apex, therefore, it seems that a requirement for cold delays the expression of genes that are expressed later in development but does not affect genes expressed as a result of the cold-treatment.
+As with the apex, therefore, it seems that a requirement for cold delays the expression of genes that are expressed later in development but does not affect genes expressed as a result of the cold treatment.

 In order to compare transcriptional responses between tissues, comparisons between the apex and leaf SOMs were made.
 By comparing expression differences between the tissues in both varieties, it allows for differences that are biologically relevant, and not the result of biological noise, to be highlighted.
 Of the clusters to which most genes are mapped in all SOMs generated, there is consistently a cluster with an expression pattern that increases during the vernalization treatment, with expression returning to pre-cold levels after the treatment.
-Tissue specific subtleties exist between the expression traces for these clusters.
+However, tissue specific subtleties exist between the expression traces for these clusters.
 In the apex, the peak expression value during the cold is observed at the day 43 time point in both Westar (cluster 19; Figure \ref{figure:216:somaw}) and Tapidor (cluster 88; Figure \ref{figure:3xx:tapsomapex}), with expression decreasing slightly at the day 64 time point before returning to pre-cold levels after the treatment.
 However, the response in the leaf is more gradual, with expression increasing during the cold treatment and peaking at the day 64 time point in both Westar (cluster 99; Figure \ref{figure:217:somlw}) and Tapidor (cluster 25; Figure \ref{figure:3xx:tapsomleaf}).
 A potential explanation is the difference in mitotic activity between the two tissues[@michaels_memories_2000].